 Adequately addressing these 8 factors in your pitch to an angel group will build confidence in the minds of the investors, improving the ultimate probability of funding.

-Your Company has completed the initial filtering, screening and preliminary due diligence review of an interested angel group and you and key members of your team have been invited to present your opportunity.
-What will be the source of their questions, after you complete your pitch?
+Imagine this: your company has completed the initial filtering, screening and preliminary due diligence review of an interested angel group.
+You and key members of the team have been invited to present your opportunity.
+What will be the source of their questions after you complete your pitch?
 Are there questions that are showstoppers?
-How should the entrepreneur prepare?
+How should you prepare?

 Questions at investment presentation meetings tend to focus on a few critical factors.
-The potential investors utilize the time to assess the market opportunity, the management team and expected efficiencies related to the use of potential investment funds.
-Remember that should the group move to the next stage, the due diligence process, they are committing significant time and resources to a potential investment.
+The potential investors utilize the time to assess the market opportunity, the management team and expected efficiencies of potential investments.
+Remember that should the group move to the next stage – the due diligence process – they are committing significant time and resources.
 Should they not move forward with an investment after this follow on stage, this represents lost opportunity.
 As such, they desire to consider critical aspects of the opportunity as early in the process as possible.

-The result is a focus in understanding of the following major factors.
-Should you, the entrepreneur, not appropriately address these issues, or not “know their stuff”, your potential for an investment from the group diminishes significantly.
+The result is a focus on understanding the following major factors.
+If you do not appropriately address these issues, or not “know their stuff”, your potential for an investment from the group diminishes significantly.
 For this reason, it is important that the founder and team members be prepared and “in the know.”
 You should:

 Know Your Customer’s Needs